evermade/overflow-slider/README.md

 ### 3.3.0

-* Refactor: Plugin build paths to match import paths as this caused some eslint warnings in projects.
-Import paths remain the same so no changes needed in projects.
+* Add: Ability to move each direction by one slide at a time via `moveToSlideInDirection` prev/next
+* Add: Support for ArrowsPlugin to move by one slide at a time (default is still one view at a time)
 * Fix: Remove console logs
+* Refactor: Plugin build paths to match import paths.
+Might fix some eslint warnings.
+If you are not using import but directly referencing the plugin files under `dist/` you might need to update your paths.

 ### 3.2.1